 Three trainings with expert-producers of raw milk products, preserved foods, and perishable baked goods will demonstrate best practices for safe food production and building consumer confidence in product quality.
-The first set of trainings will be on the safe production of raw milk.
+The first set of trainings will be on the production of raw milk (register below).
 More information forthcoming for producer trainings on preserved foods and perishable baked goods.

 AERO and partners will develop a Food Safety / HACCP assessment tools to allow home-based, value-added producers to evaluate and manage food safety risk and implement best practices in their home kitchen operation.
 More details to follow.

 Understanding Liability and Opportunities for Selling Food Under the New Montana Food Choice Act

 The new Montana Local Food Choice Act (or Food Freedom Law) opens up opportunities for producers and small businesses to sell additional food products without a license.
 Products include:

 Producers who wish to sell any of the above products should be aware of the liability risk of selling without a license, registration, or inspection.
 That’s why this November, in partnership with Farm Commons, AERO hosted two free digital workshops addressing the opportunities and risks associated with the sale of food under the new Food Freedom Law.
 Farm Commons is the leading national resource for farmers and ranchers providing knowledge and skills needed to resolve key legal vulnerabilities.
 The series is designed to support producers and farmers’ market managers in understanding the new law and the steps to take against possible liability issues.

 November 3, 2021, 3:00-4:00pm

 This first workshop focused on the general legal concepts surrounding liability, especially for food related incidents.
 We outline when and how legal liability for a food related incident is assigned and how producers and food business owners generally manage these liabilities.